Rainbow Valley on Mount Everest: The Haunting Beauty Above the Clouds

 Ethical Dilemmas and The Cost of Recovery

-Among these fallen souls are legendary figures who once dreamt of stepping the peak of the mountain and returning safe to their families.
+Among these fallen souls are legendary figures who once dreamt of stepping to the peak of the mountain and returning safe to their families.

 Image of a dead body being recovered.